ydns/bash-updater/README.md

 1. Check out the source code
 2. Create a virtual environment and install all the dependencies using `pip install -r requirements.txt`
 3. Rename `ydns/local_settins.example.py` to `ydns/local_settings.py` and adjust the configuration.
-If you'd like to use the OAuth2 login features, you may have to obtain approprite API credentials
+If you'd like to use the OAuth2 login features, you may have to obtain appropriate API credentials
 4. Setup a database and add the configuration to your local_settings.py
 5. Apply database migrations by using `./manage.py migrate` inside your YDNS folder
 6. Launch the local server by using `./manage.py runserver`